Week 9 NFL betting guide, odds, picks predictions, props, DFS lineups and fantasy football rankings

 Week 8 saw just one game decided by single-digits, but should that have an impact with your Week 9 NFL predictions?
 The NFL odds have a mix of slim NFL lines and wide ones, as there are five games with a spread of under a field goal, as well as five contests with a line of more than a touchdown.
 Perhaps the focal point of many with their Week 9 NFL bets will be Chiefs vs. Bills (+2) on Sunday at 4:25 p.m.
 ET as Patrick Mahomes and Josh Allen meet for the 10th time, with Mahomes holding the 5-4 edge.
 The team that has outright won has also prevailed versus the spread in each of those nine matchups, and that trend is just one part of a Week 9 NFL betting guide.

 Should your Week 9 NFL picks include Mahomes, Allen, Travis Kelce or James Cook as part of your NFL DFS strategy, within Fantasy football lineups or among NFL player props?
-Other close spreads include Bears vs. Bengals (+2.5), Colts vs. Steelers (+3.5), Jaguars vs. Raiders (+2.5) and Seahawks vs. Commanders (+3) on Sunday night.
+Other close spreads include Giants vs. 49ers (-2.5), Colts vs. Steelers (+3.5), Seahawks vs. Commanders (+3) on Sunday night and Cowboys vs. Cardinals (+3) on Monday night.
 If you are looking for NFL picks, NFL parlays, Fantasy football rankings or NFL DFS picks for Week 9, SportsLine has you covered with its proven model, Machine Learning Model and team of experts.
 Join SportsLine here, and for a limited time get your first month for $1 using promo code CHAMPIONSHIP.

 NFL parlay picks could generate massive payouts